Can a Dashboard Camera Get Me Off the Hook in an Accident?

 Well, if you’re one of a growing number of motorists who have a “dashcam”, which is nothing more than a video camera that mounts on your vehicle’s dashboard or its windshield, you would have a visual record of what actually caused you to crash and proof that the accident couldn’t be avoided.

 Getting into an accident that’s judged to be your fault can not only result in higher auto insurance rates, but also in potential post-accident legal headaches – unless you can show proof that the other driver was at-fault by recording the crash.
-While, in the U.S., we haven’t yet reached the point where we rely almost exclusively on dash cam video, a new trend could be coming.
+We haven’t yet reached the point where we rely almost exclusively on dash cam video, but a new trend could be coming.

 In fact, the massive popularity of these devices in Russia has made their video evidence preferable to spoken testimony in traffic accident court cases.
 And, they could become an essential tool in proving fault or fraud here as well in the not too distant future.
 This is especially true if your car insurance company is staring at a costly lawsuit for an accident you didn’t cause.

 Furthermore, should you be the victim of a hit-and-run, the video footage from your dash cam can prove the validity of your claim by showing another driver did hit your vehicle and left the scene.
-It could also help the police and your auto insurance carrier to locate the other driver and hold him or her accountable for the damage to your vehicle, if his license plate was recorded.
+It could also help the police and your auto insurance carrier locate the other driver and hold him or her accountable for the damage to your vehicle if the license plate was recorded.

 Nonetheless, should you have corroborating video evidence that lets you and your auto insurance company off the hook for any liability resulting from your crash or shows the other driver uninjured, an experienced car accident lawyer would be more than happy to evaluate and present the video at trial.